satoshi-hirose/slack2discord_migration/README.md

 # slack2discord_migration
 Python code for migration from slack to discord.
+The current version is tested with Python 3.11
 See also https://github.com/satoshi-hirose/slack-to-discord-bridge-via-google

 All history of the comments and **attached files** in all open channels in a Slack Workspace are forwarded to a Discord server.